 Result: I answer with exactly what you need and become more likely to be open to future questions.
 I also become optimistic about your general future.

 If you want vague or overwhelming platitudes that sound nice (aka useless answers that waste everyone’s time), ask vague questions that took 5 seconds to dictate to your iPhone.
-Might as well use ChatGPT.
+Might as well ask ChatGPT.

 If you want thoughtful and useful answers, do the work up front and ask thoughtful questions.

 Quality of output ∝ quality of input.
-Just like how we assume a lazy dating profile means a lazy dater (even if it may not be true).
+Just like how we assume a lazy generic dating profile means a lazy dater (even if it may not be true).
+Thinking about your reader is useful in your essays, career, and everyday life.

 That means…